bendwild/quartz1/docs/plugins/Citations.md

 ---
-title: "Citations"
+title: Citations
 tags:
   - plugin/transformer
+created: 2025-06-12T15:07
+modified: 2025-06-16T08:59
 ---

 This plugin adds Citation support to Quartz.

 > [!note]
-> For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.
+> For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.

 This plugin accepts the following configuration options: